aaron-lim/rrsoft/README.md

 - I am the main developer responsible for rewriting ads delivering system.
 The old system was in a condition that need a lot of ad hoc tweaking in order to serve 30 countries, who have different regulations, so there were variants of the codebase for each countries.
 My team and I have created a unified system which is able to behave differently according to the configuration from admin UI for each countries

 ##### *Tech stack*
- - Php (main code for communicating with sms gateways)
+ - PHP (main code for communicating with sms gateways)
  - Mysql
  - Angularjs (admin UI)
  - Mongodb (admin UI)